 The Cheltenham Square Dancing group was formed in 1957 at the instigation of Frank and Sylvia Lewis who were from the USA but resident in Cheltenham.
 The first meeting was at Frank’s house in Pittville, with three other couples, one of which was also from USA.
-As attendances grew, it became necessary to meet at the other American couple’s home in Old bath Road, which could accommodate three squares.
+As attendances grew, it became necessary to meet at the other American couple’s home in Old Bath Road, which could accommodate three squares.

 Around 1961 the group moved to a room behind what is now the Playhouse Theatre, then in 1964 to the canteen at GCHQ (where many of the members were employed).

 In 1964, the group were accepted into membership of the British Association of American

-Membership grew during the late 70’s / early ‘80s to a peak of 152 in 1983 and is now around the 80 mark.
+Membership grew during the late 70’s / early ‘80s to a peak of 152 in 1983 but is now around the 50 mark.